astropy/astropy/docs/table/operations.rst

   >>> obs_by_name.group_indexes
   array([ 0,  4,  7, 10])

-With the new grouped table we can now use the `aggregate` method to apply a specified reduction function to the values within each group for each non-key column.
+With the new grouped table we can now use the `~astropy.table.table.GroupedTable.aggregate` method to apply a specified reduction function to the values within each group for each non-key column.
 This function must accept a numpy array as the first argument and return a single scalar value.
 Common function examples are